perelloc/sensor-challenge/PITCHME.md

 - Static global object destruction
 @ulend

++++

-+++@snap[north-west]While not an exhaustive list, support for the following functionality is included:
+@snap[north-west]While not an exhaustive list, support for the following functionality is included:

 @ul
 - Inheritance